-Pre-Operative Cemiplimab Administered Intralesionally for Patients With Recurrent Cutaneous Squamous Cell Carcinoma
+Intralesional Cemiplimab for Patients With Cutaneous Squamous Cell Carcinoma or Basal Cell Carcinoma

 The main purpose of this study is to determine the safety and tolerability of cemiplimab (REGN2810) injected intralesionally in patients with recurrent cutaneous squamous cell carcinoma (CSCC).
 Secondarily, this study is also being done to test if cemiplimab can reduce the size of the participant's tumor by helping the immune system destroy the tumor.